-Use the following workflow to verify that the kernel routing table isbeing populated correctly and that routes are being correctly imported and advertised:
+Use the following workflow to verify that the kernel routing table populates correctly and that routes import and advertise correctly:

-Verify that ARP neighbor entries are being populated into the Kernel routing table 10.
+Verify that ARP neighbor entries populate into the Kernel routing table 10.

 cumulus@leaf01:~$ ip route show table 10 10.0.1.101 dev swp1 scope link

-If these routes are not being generated, verify the following that the
+If these routes do not generate, verify that the

-Verify that routes are being imported into FRRouting from the kernel routing table 10.
+Verify that routes import into FRRouting from the kernel routing table 10.

 cumulus@leaf01:~$ sudo vtysh leaf01# show ip route table Codes: K - kernel route, C - connected, S - static, R - RIP, O - OSPF, I - IS-IS, B - BGP, A - Babel, T - Table, > - selected route, * - FIB route T>* 10.0.1.101/32 [19/0] is directly connected, swp1, 01:25:29

-Both the > and * should be present so that table 10 routes are installed as preferred into the routing table.
-If the routes are not being installed, verify the imported distance of the locally imported kernel routes with the
+Both the > and * must be present so that table 10 routes install as preferred into the routing table.
+If the routes do not install, verify the imported distance of the locally imported kernel routes with the

-Confirm that routes are in the BGP/OSPF database and are being advertised.
+Confirm that routes are in the BGP/OSPF database and that they advertise.

 leaf01# show ip bgp